 - Capilla de Guadalupe - Located in the Los Altos de Jalisco region, the Chapel of Guadalupe is a community that preserves the essence of a typical Alteño village, with tranquil streets, deep religious traditions, and a welcoming atmosphere.
 Its centerpiece is the Greater Parish of Our Lady of Guadalupe, which dominates the main square and becomes a focal point during the patron saint festivities in December, when music, dances, processions, and local cuisine enliven every corner.

-The square, with its friendly and festive ambiance, invites visitors to stroll at sunset, enjoy a typical treat, and engage with the warmth of its people.
+The square, with its familiar and festive ambiance, invites visitors to stroll at sunset, savor a typical treat, and enjoy the warmth of its people.

 Cerro Gordo or Cerro del Maguey is ideal for enjoying panoramic views of the Alteño landscapes.
 Additionally, its proximity to agave-producing areas and artisanal traditions in dairy and honey highlight the cultural and economic richness of the region.
 The Chapel of Guadalupe is a destination for those seeking authenticity, history, and the natural beauty of Jalisco in one place.